Costly dollar hedges tarnish U.S. bonds for overseas investors

 More U.S. rate rises would only further widen the gap in short-term rates between the United States and Europe which is already at 30-year highs.
 However, investors say rate differentials are only one factor when buying U.S. bonds.

-An equally important consideration is the hedging costs, which have increased dramatically in recent months and have virtually wiped out the advantage that U.S. bonds offer - on Tuesday two-year Treasuries yielded 2.23 percent compared with a negative 0.52 percent for two-year Bunds.
+An equally important consideration is the hedging costs, which have increased dramatically in recent months and have virtually wiped out the advantage that U.S. bonds offer - on Tuesday two-year Treasuries US2YT=RR yielded 2.23 percent compared with a negative 0.52 percent for two-year Bunds DE2YT=RR.

 A Citi analysis showed that the yield pickup while purchasing U.S. bonds on a currency-hedged basis for a European investor had disappeared by the end of last year and such a strategy remained substantially unprofitable in the first two months of 2018.